hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Typeclasses can be expressed in a more concise way.
 - Context bounds remain unchanged in syntax and semantics.
 - Typeclass derivation is supported.
-- Implicit Function Types provide a way to abstract over given clauses.
+- Context Functions provide a way to abstract over given clauses.
 - Implicit By-Name Parameters are an essential tool to define recursive synthesized values without looping.
-- Multiversal Equality introduces a special typeclass to support type safe equality.
+- Multiversal Equality introduces a special typeclass _CanEqual_ to support type safe equality.
 - Scala 2 implicits remain available in parallel for a long time (backward compatibility).

 ---